 To supplement our curriculum, we offer a range of extra-curricular activities in the form of free after school clubs.
-These cover different areas of interest and have included different sports such as rugby, cricket, athletics and outdoor games as well as gardening, eco-schools, art and cooking.
+These cover different areas of interest and have included different sports such as rugby, cricket, athletics and outdoor games as well as gardening, eco-schools, maths, orienteering, skipping, construction projects, art and Commando Joe's.
 We usually run four after school clubs a week.